wand1ile/LinktreeClone/README.md

 ## Welcome to Linktree.Mercedes

-**Linktree.Mercedes** is a personal link site for **Wandile 'Mercedes' Tshabalala**, designed to provide easy access to social media profiles and platforms.
+**Linktree.Mercedes** is my personal link site, designed to provide easy access to social media profiles and platforms.
 Explore and connect with my Instagram, TikTok, Spotify, and LinkedIn through a minimalistic and responsive interface.

 ---